We are searching for

 With the U.S. setting a target to make half of all new vehicles sold in 2030 zero-emissions, more and more EVs will begin to fill up the roadways.
 Just like your current car needs to stop at a gas station every once in a while, an EV must stop at a similar spot to get it full of energy.
 These EV charging stations may soon have just as many locations as traditional gas stations, and new EV drivers will need to know what they are and how they work.

-What is an EV Charging Station?
+What Is an EV Charging Station?

 An electric vehicle charging station is a device that allows EV drivers to charge up their vehicles so they can continue operating.
 Think of an EV station like a gas station; in the same way that an internal combustion engine car needs gas for fuel, EVs power up with electricity.
 Whether installed at someone's home or on commercial property, EV chargers allow electric vehicles and plug-in hybrids to fill up their batteries and get back on the road.